-The design for the 4th side came at the request of an elite military training unit and it's ridiculously powerful for long range dry fire training.
+The design for the 4th side came at the request of an elite military training unit and it's ridiculously powerful for doing in-home and in-classroom dry fire training for long range shooting.

 There are a few layers to this...

-With a slip-on objective lens, you can use your hunting scope or low-power variable optic as close as 10 feet and the target profiles become reduced 15M-250M targets.
+I'll show you how you can use your hunting scope or low-power variable optic as close as 10 feet and simulate target distances of 15M-250M targets.

 You may be wondering why the letters are different sizes.